LogtalkDotOrg/logtalk3/manuals/sources/devtools/lgtunit.rst

 -----------

-Flaky tests are tests that pass or fail non-deterministically, usually due to external conditions (e.g. computer or network load).
+Flaky tests are tests that pass or fail non-deterministically, usually due to external conditions (e.g., computer or network load).
 Thus, flaky tests often don't result from bugs in the code being tested itself but from test execution conditions that are not predictable.
 The ``flaky/0`` test option declares a test to be flaky.
 For example: